arrow-left

 1. Open Your syrius Desktop Wallet

-1. Click on the ⚙️ in the navigation bar.
+1. Click on the ⚙️arrow-up-right in the navigation bar.

 2. Select the address of the Pillar you're migrating.